-We have recently received confirmation that we have gained Healthy School status for 2019.
+We have recently received confirmation that we have gained Enhanced Healthy School status for 2021.
 Please read the letter we received from Andrea Eadsforth from Rochdale Council which was sent to us with our certificate.

 At St. John's we are extremely proud of our Healthy Schools status.
 As a Healthy School we meet the criteria in four core areas.
 These criteria relate not only to the taught curriculum but also to the emotional, physical and learning environment that the school provides.
 These areas are: